karate

-The offer of Two free classes, who is this for and what’s involved?
+The trial offer of two free classes, who is this for and what’s involved?

 What kit do I need to bring?